aws/aws-fpga/hdk/cl/examples/README.md

 ```

 Now you need to provide AWS (Account ID: 365015490807) the appropriate [read/write permissions](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access-example2.html) to your S3 buckets.
-Below is the policy you must use, except you will need to change <bucket-name>, <dcp-folder-name>, <tar-file-name> and <logs-folder-name>.
-Edit your S3 bucket permissions and bucket policy using the AWS console.
+Below is the policy you must use, except you will need to change `<bucket-name>, <dcp-folder-name>, <tar-file-name> and <logs-folder-name>`.
+Edit your S3 bucket policy by using the AWS console.
 Select the S3 bucket and select the permissions tab.
 Then select bucket policy and add the policy listed below.

 ```
     {